martinduke/draft-duke-shmoo-remote-meetings/draft-duke-shmoo-cancel-meeting.md

 planned location and make it unethical to further burden that infrastructure with a meeting.

-* War or civil unrest could make a meeting unsafe.
+* War, civil unrest, or public health crisis could make a meeting unsafe and/or result in widespread national or corporate travel bans.

-* A political, economic, or public health crisis could result in widespread national or corporate travel bans.
+* An economic crisis could sharply reduce resources available for travel.

 * Changes in visa policy or other unexpected governmental restrictions might make the venue inaccessible to numerous attendees.